ZiilDraws/pkmn-village-roller/README.md

 Open sharing for the Drive folder containing all member sheets.

 Enter the email address associated with the service account you created in step 4.
+(If you have lost this one, you can find it at https://console.cloud.google.com/iam-admin/serviceaccounts)

 Set the access level for the service account to allow it to read or edit the document as desired.